universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

   }
 ```

 Here we are using the `@Delete` decorator to handle the `DELETE` request to the `/todo-items/:id` endpoint.
-We are expecting the request to have a `id` parameter, which we will use to delete the todo item.
+We expect the request to have an `id` parameter, which we will use to delete the todo item.

 ## Final controller